 However, when a police officer pulls someone over and sees medication in their car, he immediately assumes impairment; without scientific evidence to support the contention.

 The best defense in a DUI Drugs case or DUI Prescription Drugs case is to fight junk science with actual science.
 At the Law Offices of Richard Lawson, we never concede the officer has even a remote understanding of the signs and manifestations of drug impairment.
 We challenge the assumptions of the DRE and the legitimacy of their training.
 We also have real medical doctors who can be called as expert witnesses.
 These doctors can rebut the officer's conclusions and offer medical reasons why a person's actual condition could mimic impairment.

 THERE IS HOPE

 Never plead guilty to DUI Drugs or DUI Prescription Drugs unless a qualified GEORGIA DUI LAWYER reviews all of the evidence.
 Let our GEORGIA DUI ATTORNEYS and experts draw our conclusions before entering a guilty plea.
 We are here to help 24 hours a day, seven days a week.
-Never forget that even in a DUI DRUGS case, you only have ten business days to file your appeal, or you may lose your license to drive in Georgia for up to one year.
+Never forget that even in a DUI DRUGS case, you only have thirty days to file your appeal, or you may lose your license to drive in Georgia for up to one year.
 Contact us now for a free consultation.